 Striving to connect students with the best professional tutors, Skooli performs rigorous verification on every tutor – each candidate needs to have at least a bachelor or a master’s degree/PHD, or any specialized instructor qualification.
 To make sure only certified teachers are register on the platform, Skooli does a background check where a teacher is required to show a certification and an ID proof.

-Taking care of its reputation, Skooli assures all students will be satisfied with their online tutoring experience.
-To stand by this, Skooli provides students with the following satisfaction guarantee: in case a student is not completely happy after 30 minutes of their first tutoring session, the platform will provide them with a free half hour tutoring session with a new tutor.
+To enhance its reputation, Skooli assures all students will be satisfied with their online experience.
+Standing by this, Skooli provides students with the following satisfaction guarantee: if a student is not completely happy after the first 30 minutes of their first tutoring session, the platform will provide them with a free half hour tutoring session with a new tutor.

 In Skooli’s online classroom users can communicate via video and, text chat, and interactive board.
 File sharing, session recordings and Google Drive integration are also available for customers.